-The Panel finds that, on the balance of probabilities, it may be expected that the Respondent had knowledge of the existence of the Complainant and its activities, and of the existence of the Complainant's Trademark(s) and the scope of these Trademarks.
-The Panel points to the fact that the Complainant has trademark rights to the terms "INTESA" for banking and financial services in various countries.
-The term selected by the Respondent ("INTESA") seems to have no meaning in any language and seems only selected for its similarity to the Complainant's registered Trademark(s).
-Moreover, the registration of the Complainant's Trademarks predates the registration of the disputed domain name.
-The disputed domain name is almost identical to the Complainant's Trademark(s) "INTESA", with the addition of a hyphen and the descriptive word "MARKETS".
-A Google search of the term "INTESA" clearly points to the Complainant.
+- The Respondent is located in the same country as the Complainant (i.e., Italy).
+Given the widespread recognition of the Complainant and its Trademarks especially in Italy, it can be assumed that the Respondent was aware of the Complainant and its registered Trademarks. - The Complainant has trademark rights to the terms "INTESA" for banking and financial services in various countries.
+The term selected by the Respondent ("INTESA") seems to have no meaning in any language and seems only selected for its similarity to the Complainant's registered Trademark(s). - The registration of the Complainant's Trademarks predates the registration of the disputed domain name. - The disputed domain name is almost identical to the Complainant's Trademarks "INTESA", with the addition of the letters "S" and "P".
+Taking the circumstances in account, it seems evident that the letters "S" and "P" refer to "SANPAOLO".
+This confirms the existence of fad faith at the time of registration and use of the domain name. - A Google search of the term "INTESA" clearly points to the Complainant.
 In light of this, it seems unlikely that the Respondent would not have been aware of the unlawful character of the disputed domain name at the time of its registration and use.
 The Panel concludes that the Respondent knew or at the very least should have known of the existence of the Complainant and its Trademarks.